-A Printed Circuit Board, PCB, identifies as the foundational block of the modern developing electronic engineering domain.
-PCBs rises with silicon semiconductors' development due to the emergence of modern technologies in the contemporary world.
+PCBs rise with silicon semiconductors' development due to the emergence of modern technologies in the contemporary world.
 When considering PCBs, the diodes, resistors, inductors, and capacitors play a significant role in developing the PCBs for the different requirements.
-The diodes in the PCBs identifies as the main component in controlling voltage signals according to the user requirements.
-The PCB diodes can perform different functionalities according to the application of the circuit board diode in the PCBs.
-The diode is a small electronic component that applies in PCBs to control the direction of flow of the currents in the PCB.
-Since modern PCBs are getting smaller according to the current requirement, the components mounted on the PCBs are also getting smaller.
-Modern PCB developers use SMT diodes for PCBs.
+The diodes in the PCBs identifies as the main component in controlling voltage signals which allows current to flow in one direction and blocks it in the opposite direction according to the user requirements.

 Since the above figure represents the physical view of the diode, electronic engineers and related professionals use an internationally accepted symbol to represent the PCB diodes.
 So, with a standard diagram for the diode, all the enthusiastic electronic people will be able to identify the PCB diodes and the process of the PCB according to the diode assembling patterns.